Who We Are

 Our Vision

-The vision of Hands to Love is to create a world where limb difference does not mean limits!
+The vision of Hands to Love is to create a world where limb difference does not equal limits!

 Core Values